squidfunk/mkdocs-material/docs/contributing/reporting-a-bug.md

-# Bug reporting
+# Reporting a bug

 Material for MkDocs is an actively maintained project that we constantly strive to improve.
 With a project of this size and complexity, bugs may occur.
-If you think you have discovered a bug, you can help us by submitting an issue in our public [issue tracker], following this guide.
+If you think you have discovered a bug, you can help us by submitting an issue in our public [issue tracker] by following this guide.

   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues

 ## Before creating an issue

-With more than 20.000 users, issues are created every other day.
+With more than 20,000 users, issues are created every other day.
 The maintainers of this project are trying very hard to keep the number of open issues down by fixing bugs as fast as possible.
 By following this guide, you will know exactly what information we need to help you quickly.